moirai-lang/moirai-kt/README.md

     x[0]
 })
 ```
 This code attempts to sneak past the total cost calculator by using higher-order functions.
 However, the compiler is smart enough to detect that this code will iterate 10,000 times, which is unacceptable.
-The computation is rejcted and the server returns an error.
+The computation is rejected and the server returns an error.

 # Etymology
 Moirai is a term from ancient Greek mythology.
 It refers the three sisters who personify destiny.
-The Moirai interpreter is able to determine the _destiny_ of a program before it even begins execution.